Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Appendix

 \textbf{Utilizing symmetry constraints for non-zero elements.} The symmetry constraints for zero elements serve as a foundational example.
 When the space group of the input crystal is known, prior knowledge (refer to Appendix \ref{Voigt}) can be employed to ensure that network outputs fully adhere to tensor property constraints.
 There are two specific methods to achieve this.

 In the first method, only the independent components of the tensor properties are predicted.
 For example, for a cubic crystal, we predict only one independent component and then use the mask from Table \ref{dielectric_crystal_systems} to reconstruct it into a $3 \times 3$ tensor).
-In Table \ref{example_GoeCTP1}, GoeCTP was modified to directly predict independent components.
+In Table \ref{example_GoeCTP1}, GoeCTP (eCom.) was modified to directly predict independent components.
 The new results are shown in Table \ref{newexample_GoeCTP}, which fully satisfy the symmetry constraints.
 As shown in Table \ref{GoeCTP_mask3}, the overall prediction performance indicates that directly predicting the independent components improves the model's Fnorm performance on the dielectric dataset.
 Since this method directly predicts independent components, it is more suitable for cases like the dielectric tensor, where the independent components exhibit relatively simple structures.
 However, for more complex datasets, such as those involving piezoelectric and elastic tensors, the model's performance using this method may degrade.
 In such scenarios, the second method provides a more viable alternative.

 In the second method, once the network training is completed, the network output is weighted using the standard tensor property format, referred to as a mask, as detailed in Table \ref{dielectric_crystal_systems}.
-The application of this method to the piezoelectric and elastic datasets is demonstrated in Tables \ref{GoeCTP_pie_mask} and \ref{GoeCTP_eas_mask}.
+The application of this method to the elastic datasets is demonstrated in Table \ref{GoeCTP_eas_mask}.
 The results indicate that incorporating symmetry-based weighting effectively improves the performance of GoeCTP.